K-promotion on m-packed labelings of posets: Questions and future directions

 Just as we used Theorem~\ref{ProRhoEq} to lift a homomesic result about rowmotion from~\cite{DKLLSS:rrt} to $\pro_K$ in Corollary~\ref{bSta}, one could do the same thing for homometries.
 It would also be interesting to go the other way and find natural homomesies and homometries in the context of $K$-promotion and then see what they implied about rowmotion.
 To apply Theorem~\ref{ProRhoEq}, the poset $P$ must have all chains of the same length and that is true for a number of interesting posets such as the product of chains or certain fences.
 To use this theorem, one also needs to have $m=h(P)+2$, but there could well be interesting homomesies and homometries for other values of $m$.

 \textit{Acknowledgments.} The authors would like to thank Rebecca Patrias for inspiring the topic of this paper.
 We also would like to thank Jessica Striker and Oliver Pechenik for reading a preliminary version of this paper and giving us many comments which significantly improved it.
+Finally, we are grateful to the referee who made suggestions for improvement of the exposition and caught an error in one of the theorems.

 [1]{$^{#1}$}